Jayawijaya Dirgantara

 Jayawijaya Dirgantara is an airline based in Jakarta, Indonesia.
-It operates domestic / regional cargo flights in the territory of the province of Papua.
+It operates domestic and regional cargo flights in the territory of the province of Papua.
 Its main base is at Halim Perdanakusuma Airport.

 History

 Jayawijaya Dirgantara established in 2012, and began operations in 2013 and based in Jakarta.
 Initially the airline was only a Boeing 737-200 aircraft with PK-JRB registration.
 This airline serves the transportation of goods and cargo from Jayapura to Wamena, Papua, Indonesia.

 On 18 August 2018, Garuda Indonesia signed an MoU agreement with this airline relating to the distribution of cargo from Jayapura to Wamena.